 Terri Page is the author of this off-grid informational homesteading book.
 In it, she shares her journey to off-grid homesteading with details about how they started and built an off-grid homestead on a limited budget.
 She includes details about her water catch system, her solar power set up, and details about cooking in an outdoor kitchen.
 Very personal but detailed information all the way to the costs incurred.

 Terri runs a great website called Homestead Honey where she writes about homesteading, building a tiny house, gardening, homeschooling, off-grid living and recipes and more.
-This is another of the great sites for new homesteaders because of the massive amounts of information she has there.
+This is another of the great sites for new homesteaders because of the massive amounts of information she has available there.

 Terri has other books, courses, an Etsy shop, and an offer to give coaching as well.